 A brilliant, healthy smile shouldn’t be something that breaks your budget.
 We can discuss your financial situation with you and help you find ways to make paying for dental implants easier.
 One possible solution is dental financing through CareCredit; you can pay for your care in smaller, monthly installments that are more convenient for you.

 Our dentists at Heck Family Dentistry pride themselves in being able to guide you through every step of the dental implant process.
 Do you have questions about what’s going to happen during the treatment or what your life will be like once the implants are in place?
 We strive to address any and all concerns you might have during the dental implant process so that each of your decisions is well-informed.
-On this page, you’ll find a number of questions that multiple patients have asked in the past.
+Below, you’ll find a number of questions that multiple patients have asked in the past.

 It varies from person, but the average treatment length is between six to eight months.
 This is because it normally takes several months for dental implants to integrate with the jawbone.
 There are cases where temporary teeth can be placed at the same time as the implant, but generally speaking you need to wait until your implant has gained enough stability to support a restoration.
 Remember that everyone heals differently, so we may not be able to give you a perfect timeline of how long the dental implant process will take, but we will very carefully monitor your progress to make sure that everything is going smoothly.

 Dental implants have been used for more than half a century by now, and they’ve proven themselves to be a very safe and effective treatment with a success rate of around 95%.
 The potential for complications is still there, however, so it’s important to find a trustworthy expert to handle the procedure.
 Dr. Beshore has completed state-of-the-art training for dental implant placements, and Dr. Heck has put a lot of focus on implants over the course of his career; you can count on them to make the decisions that will leave you smiling in the long run.